ermlikeyeah/ermlikeyeah.github.io/_posts/2017-10-15-chlamydia-design-sprint-days-one-and-two.markdown

 Design sprints can sometimes be seen and experienced as messy, chaotic, and tiring.

 They don’t have to be with the right structuring and the right moderation from the facilitator and the decision maker in the team.
-Start with a lot, work you way through steadily, each exercise cutting down what is in front of you.
+You start with a lot, but work you way through, steadily, each exercise cutting down what is in front of you.

 We’ve three days left to take our ideas around the problem, agree a singular structured approach to the problem, prototype it, and test it to learn more.